BabylonJS/Documentation/content/features/featuresDeepDive/mesh/drawCurves.md

 You can also make your own Curve3 object from a simple array of successive Vector3.
 Why would you do this and not just use the points to draw a line?
-Because the _Curve3_ object has a useful method, the _continue()_ method, that allows you place the start of one _Curve3_ onto the end of another _Curve3_ without any calculations to match the start and end points of the curves.
+Because the _Curve3_ object has a useful method, the _continue()_ method, that allows you to place the start of one _Curve3_ onto the end of another _Curve3_ without any calculations to match the start and end points of the curves.

 ### Example 1